Monsoonjr99/cyclone-sim/blueprint.md

 * UI should use regular DOM elements separate from the canvas as not to require unnecessary boilerplate.
 * Keep a fancy map image of Earth handy so no need to render from a heightmap.
     * Procedurally-generated maps may still need rendering.
+    * Maybe render Earth from a heightmap too for that "Cyclone Simulator aesthetic".
-* For anything that does require intensive rendering (e.g. Map Layers), use WebGL.
+* For anything that does require intensive rendering (e.g. Generated maps, hi-res Map Layers), keep code optimized, use web workers if necessary.

 #### Saving/Loading